 Prohibition: what you need to know

-Within our management area, certain activities may be prohibited.
-This applies to activities that under specific circumstances or at specific locations have a major negative impact on water safety, water quantity or water quality.
-On this page you can read what a prohibition means, what activities it may apply to and what you can do if you are faced with a prohibition.
+Certain activities may be prohibited within our management area.
+This applies to activities that, under specific circumstances or in specific locations, have a significant negative impact on water safety, water quantity, or water quality.
+On this page, you can read about what a prohibition entails, which activities it may apply to, and what you can do if you are faced with a prohibition.

-Want to know more about certain activities where bans may apply?
-Then visit our activity information pages.
+Would you like to know more about certain activities that may be prohibited?
+Then visit our information pages about activities.

 What is a ban?

-A prohibition means that a certain activity may not be performed.
+A ban means that a certain activity may not be carried out.
 This may be because:

 • the activity is not permitted at a specific location, or